This blog is about my own experience of my autistic behaviours.

 Through my life, I’ve experienced someone saying ‘you shouldn’t have said that’.
 Fear of my own bluntness, misunderstandings due to my reliance on visual thinking… these have accumulated in my life, repeated experiences have created patterns of, and strengthened my negative self image.
 All I have been able to do is to try and stop these behaviours.
-For some time, until this year, suppression and fear ended up rendering me almost totally mute, hardly able to say any words at a (non-marketing job) I was doing, at buddhist meetings, in groups and even in one-to-one dialogues.
+For some time, until this year, suppression and fear ended up rendering me almost totally mute, hardly able to say any words at work, at buddhist meetings, in groups and even in one-to-one dialogues.

 This isolation, led to severe anxiety and depression.